I discuss a diet for hypothyroidism, supplements, and highlights from my e-book which you can download from this post!

 If you are interested in finding out more about how an underactive thyroid may impact any of these things, there is an extensive look into each in the e-booklet.

-Medical & Nutritional Interventions for Managing Hypothyroidism
+Medical Interventions and Diet for Hypothyroidism

 For those people living with hypothyroidism, thyroid hormone replacement therapy is the gold standard for treatment.
 The most commonly recommended medications are aimed at supplementing the body with T4 – the common name for the medication is Levothyroxine.